On uniform Hilbert Schmidt stability of groups: Large irreducible representations and instability

 \end{proof}

-The following is where the residual finiteness and finite generation assumptions come in: We prove that in this situation being virtually abelian is equivalent to the property that dimensions of finite dimensional irreducible unireps are bounded. \begin{lem} \emph{(1)} If $\Gamma$ is virtually abelian with an abelian subgroup of index $\leq d$, then each finite dimensional irreducible complex representation of $\Gamma$ has dimension $\leq d$.
+The following is where the residual finiteness and finite generation assumptions come in: In this situation being virtually abelian is equivalent to the property that dimensions of finite dimensional irreducible unitary representations are bounded. \begin{lem} \emph{(1)} (Kaplansky \cite{Kaplansky}) If $\Gamma$ is virtually abelian with an abelian subgroup of index $\leq d$, then each finite dimensional irreducible complex representation of $\Gamma$ has dimension $\leq d$.

 \emph{(2)} If $\Gamma$ is residually finite, finitely generated but not virtually abelian, then it has irreducible finite dimensional unitary representations of arbitrarily large dimensions.

 \end{lem}